dhimansaurabh29/Saurabh-web-App-demo/readme.md

-# Vanilla JavaScript App
+Assignment-1

-This repo is used as a starter for a _very basic_ HTML web application using no front-end frameworks.
+Develop and deploy a web application-based login using Microsoft Azure,